Quodlibet I

 Quantum ad naturam humanam assumptam

-As regards the assumed human nature
+Regarding the assumed human nature

 Deinde quaerebantur duo circa humanam naturam in Christo;